eoli3n/archiso-zfs/README.md

 ### Archzfs

-The Archzfs unofficial user repository allows one to install the ZFS kernel module in multiple ways.
+The [Archzfs](https://github.com/archzfs/archzfs/wiki) unofficial user repository allows one to install the ZFS kernel module in multiple ways.
-We will compile current kernel zfs module using DKMS method.
+We need compile current kernel zfs module using [DKMS method](https://wiki.archlinux.org/index.php/ZFS#DKMS), to let it match current booted kernel.
 DKMS needs ``linux-headers`` of the currently booted system to be able to build the module.

 ### How does it work